NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 PAT 2.1.0 functionality is broken down into six tabs along the left side of the window:

-1. Specify analysis mode (manual or algorithmic), seed models, weather files, measures, and measure optionsm.
+1. Specify analysis mode (manual or algorithmic), seed models, weather files, measures, and measure options.
 2. Manually create design alternatives _(Not used for algorithmic analysis)_
 3. Specify outputs for algorithm-based analysis _(Not used for manual analysis)_
 4. Run an analysis and manage the analysis server